 - Classify unclear situations as either threatening or harmless. - Screen available information for relevance when making judgments. - Make quick and sound decisions under pressure, and in situations that are dynamic, tense, and rapidly evolving. - 2.
 Interpersonal Skills refer to the various abilities required to relate well and get along with others.
-Law enforcement personnel should demonstrate empathy, courtesy, a customer service orientation, and an ability to interact effectively with supervisors, co-workers, and others in daily work and communal living situations.
-Law enforcement personnel must be able to work cooperatively with diverse groups of people within the department and in the area in which they serve.
+Firefighters should demonstrate empathy, courtesy, a customer service orientation, and an ability to interact effectively with supervisors, co-workers, and others in daily work and communal living situations.
+Firefighters must be able to work cooperatively with diverse groups of people within the department and in the area in which they serve.